 Personal property taxes don't fluctuate much within a state, but if you're moving to a new state, you may want to check its taxes.
 What is taxable may change.
 You might even be moving to a state without personal property taxes.
-Some states, such as Ohio, are in the process of phasing out their personal property tax [Source: Ohio Department of Taxation].
+A few states, including Delaware, Illinois and New York, exempt all tangible personal property from taxation.
+And 24 states have no tax on vehicles.

-To learn more about personal property taxes, follow the links on the next page.
+To learn more about personal property taxes, follow the links below.